romainsacchi/carculator/docs/modeling.rst

 hence we use that of gasoline engines.
 The specific values for engine and transmission efficiency in relation to utilized power can be consulted `here <https://github.com/romainsacchi/carculator_utils/blob/master/carculator_utils/data/efficiency/car.yaml>`_ .
+Hjelkrem et al. 2020 :cite:`ct-1133` only give the overall tank-to-wheel efficiency, which we decompose, assuming a static transmission efficiency and a varying engine efficiency (the product of which gives the tank-to-wheel efficiency).

 .. figure:: /_static/img/hjelkrem_et_al_2020.png
    :align: center